jerturowetz/notes/to-do.md

 # Jer's To-Do List

+get my ssh keys from mobile on to the new server change bkdsn to be something else easier to seatch in lastpass

 I have the mics for yamin and aaaron full in ear (a 57 and the audio technica) I need stands for the guitar mics and cables